 Instead, when the property cannot be predicated of all the hyponyms of the more general synset, we opt for the more specific.
 Consider the pair <ciliegia> cresce in giardino ("<cherry> grows in gardens/grounds").
 The target concept, in this case, can be encoded with the Italian translations of both {grounds} and {garden}.
-However, since cherry trees to now usually grow in a {parvis} or in other hyponyms of {grounds} according to sMWN, we encoded this feature as a relation holding between {cherry} and {garden}.
+However, since cherry trees do not usually grow in a {parvis} or in other sMWN hyponyms of {grounds}, we encoded this feature as a relation holding only between {cherry} and {garden}.

-In most cases the synsets corresponding to the ambiguous words are not one the hyponym of the other.
-As an example, given the FD <corn> can be found in a cellar, the target concept cellar can be encoded as either {basement, cellar} or {root_cellar, cellar}.
+In most cases the synsets corresponding to the ambiguous words are not in hyponymy relation.
+As an example, given the FD <corn> can be found in a cellar, the target concept cellar can be encoded as either {basement, cellar} or {root\cellar, cellar}.
 Given that both synsets look plausible, we chose to double the concept-description pair in the database.

-Loose Talk: Speakers are not dictionaries, so they may ignore some terms or they simply may not recall them in a certain moment.
-As a consequence, some raw phrases express concepts that could be expressed by an existing term, such as is used by people who cook.
+Loose Talk: Speakers may ignore some terms or they simply may not recall them in a certain moment.
+As a consequence, some phrases express concepts that could be expressed by an existing term, as in the FD is used by people who cook.

 In the standard feature generation paradigm, descriptions like these can be interpreted in many ways.
 They may even be re-phrased as features of a different kind, such as is used for cooking.
 In our approach, the rephrasing is guided by the synsets and glosses available in WN.
-In our case, we choose the synset {cook} given the gloss "someone who cooks food".
+In our case, we encode the phrase people who cook with the synset {cook} given the gloss "someone who cooks food".

-Compositionality: One of the most complex issues faced in the encoding of FDs into sMWN is given by complex linguistic descriptions like <seagull> has an orange beak.
+Compositionality: One of the most complex issues faced in the encoding of FDs into sMWN is given by complex linguistic descriptions like in the FD <seagull> has an orange beak.
 Complex target concepts such as orange beak cannot be represented as WN synsets, in that in this model synsets are bound to be lexical units.

-The solution has been to exploit the notion of phraset introduced in MWN for coping with cross-language lexical gaps and with complex ways to express a concept for which a synset already exists (cfr.
+The solution has been to exploit the notion of phraset, introduced in MWN for coping with cross-language lexical gaps and with complex ways to express a concept for which a synset already exists (cfr.
 Bentivogli and Pianta, 2004).
-In this way, a free combination of words like coltello da pane (the Italian translation for breadknife) is encoded as a phraset {GAP}{coltello_da_pane} linked by the lexical relation composed-of to the synsets {coltello} ('knife') and {pane} ('bread'), and by the semantic relation hypernym to the synset {coltello} ('knife').
+In this way, a free combination of words like coltello da pane (the Italian translation for breadknife) is encoded as a phraset {GAP}{coltello\da\pane} linked by the lexical relation composed-of to the synsets {coltello} ('knife') and {pane} ('bread'), and by the semantic relation hypernym to the synset {coltello} ('knife').

-In Lebani and Pianta (2010b) we proposed to exploit the same structure for representing complex descriptions, with the important difference, shown in figure 1, that we represent also the semantic of the modifier (in our example orange), by linking the phraset to the "modifying" synset also with a semantic relation.
+In Lebani and Pianta (2010b) we proposed to exploit the same structure for representing complex descriptions, with the important addition, shown in figure 1, that, given the extended set of relations available in sMWN, we can now provide a precise characterization of the semantics of the modifier (in our example orange).
+In other words we can link the phraset to the "modifying" synset also with a semantic relation.
 This allows us to keep track of properties of the described concept that would be otherwise lost.